-Improvement was also required around the administration records of some medications.
-These areas are discussed further in the report and included in the action plan at the end.
+Although there was evidence of good practice around health and safety the inspector was not satisfied that all risks had been identified.
+This is discussed further in the report and included in the action plan at the end.

 Section 41(1)(c) of the Health Act 2007.
 Compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children And Adults) With Disabilities) Regulations 2013 and the National Standards for Residential Services for Children and Adults with Disabilities.